 - Fall/Spring Committee Chair: This positions works closely with the committee chair and is responsible for helping existing units carry out their recruiting campaign and encouraging community organizations to use the Scouting program.

-- Webelos to Boy Scout Transition Chair: A large number of boys do not move from Cub Scouts to Boy Scouts each year.
+- Webelos to Boy Scout Transition Chair: A large number of Cub Scouts do not move to a troop each year.
 This positions will contact all packs in early fall to update the list of all fifth -grade Webelos with a goal of 100 percent Webelos Scout transition.

 - New Unit Organizer: To better serve the youth of our community and to respond to population growth this positions will become familiar with the 12-step new unit organization process and follow it in order to ensure that new units start the right way.